 The Mystery Surrounding the Whitechapel Murders

 Although it’s believed that Jack the Ripper was responsible for only five of the eleven Whitechapel Murders, the person or persons that committed these murders evaded capture.
 Several arrests were made, many witnesses were questioned, inquiries were conducted, as well as efforts by the Whitechapel Vigilance Committee to bring the killer(s) to justice, but no one was ever caught or identified.

-To this day, the fiendish individual(s) responsible for these horrible crimes have forever remained unknown.
+To this day, the fiendish individual(s) responsible for these horrible crimes have forever remained a mystery.